hectorreboucas/coding-challenge-backend-nodejs/README.md

 - Please **do not** spend more than 4 hours.
 - **Send us an email with a link to repository when you finish the assesment**.
 - **Optionally, send us a link to a deployed version on Vercel or any other service that will expose that API for testing**.

+# RUNNING INSTRUCTION

+I used POSTGRES as my database
+SETUP THOSE ENV VARIABLES BEFORE START
+    PGUSER=postgres
+    PGHOST=localhost
+    PGPASSWORD=password
+    PGDATABASE=stolen_bikes_db
+    PGPORT=5432
+*Those values are just an example

+run: "npm install" to install all necessary packages
+run: "npm run build" to compile the project
+run: "npm start" it should start a local server on localhost:3000

+access "localhost:3000" in your browser, you should see a swaggger documentation

+You should be able to interact direct with swagger

+*Obs: unfortunatelly I couldn't let the sqlite config right on time, so "npm test" wont work yet